dancespiele/yew_styles/crate/yew_styles/README.md

 * Create a component page in `/crate/src/page` with the same structure than the rest of the components

 ## Do you like Yew Styles?
-* If you like Yew Styles, help us supporting the project with [Github Sponsors](https://github.com/sponsors/dancespiele)!
+* If you like Yew Styles, help us supporting the project with [Github Sponsors](https://github.com/sponsors/dancespiele) or with grants in [Gitcoin](https://gitcoin.co/grants/1048/yew-styles)

 ## Code Contributors